 This particular course is pretty close to the airport, so if you’ve got a long layover and need to kill some time, playing a quick round is a good idea!

-During the week, you’ll pay $29 for a round.
-On the weekend, it goes up to $32, which is still a perfectly respectable green fee.
+For 18 holes, you’ll pay $47 for a round, which is still a perfectly respectable green fee.

 Downriver Golf Course

 There’s plenty of potential at Downriver Golf Course.
 It’s nothing exceptional, but it does offer beautiful scenery and interesting holes, making it worth a play.
 The course is extremely well-maintained, looking green and lush all year round.